zewish/redux-remember/README.md

         default:
             return state;
     }
-}
+};

 const reducers = {
     myStateIsRemembered,
     myStateIsForgotten
 };

+const persistableKeys = [ 'myStateIsRemembered' ]; // 'myStateIsForgotten' will be forgotten, as it's not in this list

 const { createStore, combineReducers } = reduxRemember(
-    AsyncStorage,  // or your own custom storage
+    AsyncStorage,  // or your own custom storage driver persistableKeys
-    [ 'myStateIsRemembered' ] // 'myStateIsForgotten' will be forgotten, as it's not in this list );
+);

 const store = createStore(